umer-shabir/project_web_app_nostalgia/README.md

 A code editor is required to work with the project files, I recommend the editor Visual Studio Code, from https://code.visualstudio.com/

-For database storage we use MongoDB, specifically their cloud Atlas version of mongoDB, the database is hosted on ther cloud.
+For database storage we use MongoDB, specifically their cloud Atlas version of mongoDB, the database is hosted on their cloud.
 Therefore before running the application, setup a mongoDB cluster by registering at https://www.mongodb.com/atlas/database

 In the \server\\.env file, add the connection URL string to connect the application to your MongoDB database before starting.